DanieleF98/Python_Exercises/README.md

 # Python_Exercises
-In this repo are contained all the materials and my resolutions on the Coursera course "Python for everybody"
+In this repo are contained all my resolutions to the Coursera course "Python for everybody" First course answers
+#Second course answers
+#Third course answers
+#Forth course answres
+#Fifth course answers